 Complex cyst is a lesion with anechoic (cystic) and echogenic (solid) contents at US.
 It may contain benign or malignant components.
 Therefore, biopsy is indicated to rule out malignancy [21].
 Complex cyst is reported in approximately 5% of the breast US.
 Higher malignancy risk is associated with thickened walls, internal septa and mixture of solid and cystic contents [22].
-As explained above, the diagnosis is made only after biopsy and pathological and immunohistochemical in-

 As explained above, the diagnosis is made only after biopsy and pathological and immunohistochemical investigations.
 In this case, pathology and IHC confirmed the lesion as DFSP.
 The typical appearance of DFSP is a storiform or cartwheel pattern with uniform spindle cells infiltrating into the fatty tissue.
-The specimen shows positive reactivity for CD34 and vimentin at IHC $\lceil 23, 24 \rceil$ .
+The specimen shows positive reactivity for CD34 and vimentin at IHC [23, 24].